the1lab/1lab/src/Cat/Morphism/Factorisation/Orthogonal.lagda.md

         ) (C.id , C.idl _ , C.idr _)
 ```

-A dual argument works by making a lifting square with $e'$ and $m'$ as
+A dual argument works by making a lifting square with $l'$ and $r'$ as
 its faces.
 We omit it for brevity.
 By the characterisation of path
 spaces in categories, this implies that factorisations of a fixed
 morphism are a proposition.